sungnga/nextjs-furniture-boutique-app/README.md

 - jsonwebtoken (generate a token for user)
 - js-cookie (generate a cookie)
 - nookies (get cookies)
-- npm i react-stripe-checkout (checkout with stripe)
+- npm i stripe react-stripe-checkout (checkout with stripe)